mbodenhamer/docker-emacs-elpy/README.md

     $ emacs-elpy --root [emacs options] some_file.py

-More information on creating a container directly using `docker run` can be inferred by studying the [emacs-elpy shell script](https://github.com/mbodenhamer/docker-emacs-elpy/blob/master/emacs-elpy).
+Information on creating a container directly using `docker run` can be found in the [mbodenhamer/emacs](https://github.com/mbodenhamer/docker-emacs) documentation.